 If you have made your visa application you can start your course before you receive the UKVI decision, however this is at your own risk because the visa may not be granted.

 The University will need to see proof that you have made an application before you can be registered, you need to provide all of the following:

 - special delivery receipt from the Post Office

 - photocopy of the photograph page of your passport

 - photocopies of all UK visas (including any that were issued on a biometric card)

 - photocopies of the supporting documents you sent

-- UKBA letter confirming receipt of your application (if received)
+- UKVI letter confirming receipt of your application (if received)

 It is your responsibility to provide this proof, without proof you cannot be registered.